kyavu/cse15l-lab-reports/labreport2.md

 ![Image](hello.png)
 - The `handleRequest()` method was called.
-- The method accepts a URI object, called url in this case, as an argument with a return value of a String.
+- The method accepts a `URI object`, called `url` in this case, as an argument with a return value of a `String`.
-- Other values included are: int num, which increments per line and a String object called text.
+- Other values included are: `int num`, which increments per line and a `String object` called `text`.
-- num is incremented by 1 (since this was the first request) while the object, text, is initialized to "Hello."
+- `num` is incremented by 1 (since this was the first request) while the object, `text`, is initialized to "Hello."

 ### /add-message?s=How are you

 ![Image](howareyou.png)
 - Similar to the previous request, the `handleRequest()` method was called.
-- The method accepts a `URI object`, called url in this case, as an argument with a return value of a `String`.
+- The method accepts a `URI object`, called `url` in this case, as an argument with a return value of a `String`.
 - Other values included are: `int num`, which increments per line and a `String object` called `text`.
 - `num` is incremented by 2 (since this was the second request) while the object, `text`, is initialized to "How are you."